-If speaking up in a political or legal context makes you feel uncomfortable, there are other ways to make a direct difference to women’s lives (the saying ’behind every successful woman is a tribe of successful women who have her back’ springs to mind).
+If speaking up in a political context makes you feel uncomfortable, there are other ways to make a direct difference to women’s lives.
+(The saying ’behind every successful woman is a tribe of successful women who have her back’ springs to mind).

-Every year on 8 March (International Women's Day), I can't help thinking of the business events I used to host with my colleague and friend Mary.
+Every year on 8 March (International Women's Day), I remember the business events I used to host with my colleague and friend Mary.

 Starting with only 10 women in 2006, our events grew year on year until we motivated and inspired audiences of over 120 women.

 Neither of us had ever held events that size before!
 And, admittedly, we did have a few scary moments – usually about 2 weeks before the big date.
 It was typically when doubts about ticket sales or the threat of speakers cancelling reared their ugly heads.